 Pain is weakness leaving the body.

-Ares, recently: And Ares found himself confused.
+(...)
+Choose some men.
+Form a squad.
+Train them however you think they should be.
+Let's see what comes out the other end.
+Ares: [recently] And Ares found himself confused.
 Would the mortal be fine if the bags of broken bones and blood came out the other end?

-Norman Osborn, in flashback: As long as they were the best-trained bags of broken bones and blood on the planet, sure.
+[in flashback]'' As long as they were the best-trained bags of broken bones and blood on the planet, sure.

 I have attained ultra speed by training, and training, and training, all while wearing 100-ton boxers!